medizininformatik-initiative/feasibility-deploy/feasibility-portal/README.md

 ### Step 8 - Configure keycloak and add a user for the user interface

+Please note that the keycloak provided here is an example setup and we recommend for each site to adjust the keycloak installation to their local scurity requirements or connect the local feasibility portal to a keycloak already provided at the site.

-Navigate with your browser to https://my-fesibility-domain/auth click on "Administration Console" and log in to keyloak using the admin password set in step 6 (FEASIBILITY_KEYCLOAK_ADMIN_PW).
+Navigate with your browser to https://my-fesibility-domain/auth/keycloakadmin/admin click on "Administration Console" and log in to keyloak using the admin password set in step 6 (FEASIBILITY_KEYCLOAK_ADMIN_PW).
 User: admin
 Pw: my password set in step 6